 Level I Core Courses (30 credits)

-All courses are offered on a trimester schedule (11 weeks: Fall/Winter/Spring) at the main campus in Jersey City and Englewood Cliffs.
+All courses are offered on a trimester schedule (11 weeks: Fall/Winter/Spring) at the main campus in Jersey City and sites other than the JC campus.
 Selected courses within the program are periodically offered at all sites.
 The courses are offered primarily in the evening and in flexible formats: lecture, hybrid, online, and occasionally Saturdays to accommodate the needs of working adults.

 In addition to Academic Policies outlined across all Graduate programs, all students must fulfill all matriculation requirements, course requirements and maintain a 3.0 cumulative average in the program.

 All candidates for a degree will be assigned an advisor upon entrance into the program.
-Appointments with an advisor are available at both the Jersey City and Englewood Cliffs campuses and may be arranged at other locations.
+Appointments with an advisor are available the Jersey City campus and may be arranged at other locations.
 Students are permitted to register for up to 9 credits in a term.
 Credits above this amount require approval from the Program Director.

 A maximum of six (6) graduate credits of equivalent course work may be transferred from other accredited universities.
 A minimum grade of 3.0 (B) is required in such courses.
 Transfer credit is granted by petition to and approval by the program director.
 It is the student's responsibility to initiate the petition and justify the acceptance of the courses with a minimum of an official transcript and course course description.
 The program director will determine whether the courses are equivalent.
 Transfer credit is by permission only and not an obligation of the University.